-Ramp the powerplant up to the Maximum Guaranteed Output (2 or 2.4MW net ac).
-This net output consists of the fuel cell DC power generation minus losses due to:
+Ramp the powerplant up to the Maximum Unit Output as measured at the 480V side of inverter.
+This is a net output consisting of the fuel cell DC power generation minus losses due to:

-Power conditioning [please explain why the brackets remain, they should be removed]
+Power conditioning

-Step up of voltage to 480V]
+Step up of voltage to 480V

 Parasitic power usage within plant (blowers, etc)

+Auxiliary power usage for equipment within FCE scope (HVAC, lighting, control system power, water treatment, pumps, if any)

 The plant control system will measure and report the appropriate net ac power directly.
 It can be independently verified by measuring power output with another device (provided by Purchaser).
 If that device is located after transformation to a higher voltage than 480V, a correction must be made to account for the additional step-up loss.

-Verify stable operation
+Verify stable operation at Maximum Unit Output

 Determine efficiency

-Measure fuel input composition, using gas chromatograph (Purchaser supplied, not part of permanent plant instrumentation).
-This is used to calculate fuel heating value.in accordance with ASTM D 1945 and ASTM D 3588.
+Measure fuel input composition at interconnecting point to FCE supplied equipment using gas chromatograph (Purchaser supplied, not part of permanent plant instrumentation) or sample tested by independent laboratory.
+This is used to calculate fuel heating value, per the referenced PTC codes.

 Measure fuel input rate.
-The plant control system measures and reports input flow rate, but this can be measured independently with additional Purchaser supplied instruments if desired.
+The plant control system measures and reports input flow rate, but this can be measured independently with additional Purchaser supplied instruments at the fuel inlet line to each unit if desired.
+Fuel density at the flow meter shall be calculated from the fuel composition obtained from the gas chromatograph or from the independent laboratory fuel analysis.

-Using fuel LHV heating value and input rate as the energy input and net ac power as the output, calculate plant Apply any corrections needed for ambient conditions
+Using fuel LHV heating value and input rate as the energy input and Maximum Unit Output as the output, calculate unit efficiency.

-:

-qualtiy

-system frequency

-[I don’t understand this reference.
-Catalyst efficiency is not an external Basis Condition and no correction is applied for it in determining compliance with guarantees]
+Apply any corrections needed for ambient conditions

+Corrections to include

+-- Fuel Composition (% CH4, diluents, allowable contaminants)

+-- Fuel pressure/temperature

+-- ambient temperature and humidity

+-- power factor

+-- operating history (thermal cycles, etc)

-Conduct a post-test uncertainty analysis to verify accuracy of the measured efficiency.
+Conduct a post-test uncertainty analysis to verify accuracy of the measured efficiency, power output, and internal component performance.

-Determine emissionsand water usage
+Emissions Test

+Unit emissions compliance shall be demonstrated simultaneously with the Unit Acceptance Performance Test.

-During stable operation at Maximum Guaranteed Output
+Emissions compliance shall be determined during stable operation at Maximum Unit Output.

-, analyze plant
+Unit exhaust shall be analyzed to determine composition of NOx, SOx, CO, and PM10 particulate.

-Emissions Test Procedures shall be
+Emissions Test Procedures shall be agreed upon, based on applicable existing guidelines as modified appropriately for the fuel cell application.

-Complete 24 hour run
+The accuracy of these procedures will be assessed and this accuracy allowance will be used to determine compliance with guarantee points.Determine water consumption and wastewater quantity and quality.
+Water uptake and discharge will be measured.
+Wastewater quantity and quality will be monitored and compared with guarantee.